dprgarner/eslint-plugin-communist-spelling/docs/rules/communist-spelling.md

 # Promote American values in variable names (communist-spelling)

-When working on cross-Atlantic teams, it is common for developers who've learned American English to spell variables differently from those who've learned British English.
+When working on cross-Atlantic teams, it is common for developers who've learned American English to spell variables differently from those who've learned British or Commonwealth English.
 This linting rule aims to enforce naming consistency within a team's codebase.

 ## Rule Details

-This rule picks out identifiers containing words with British English spellings instead of American English spellings.
-The rule tokenizes camelCase and snake-case identifiers and checks the words against a dictionary of the most common British-American spelling differences.
+This rule picks out identifiers containing words with Commonwealth English spellings instead of American English spellings.
+The rule tokenizes camelCase and snake-case identifiers and checks the words against a dictionary of the most common Commonwealth-American spelling differences.

 This rule flags definitions and assignments, but not function calls.
 For ES6 `import` statements, this rule only targets the name of the variable that will be imported into the local module scope.